togop/j3DPolyS-LE/README.md

 ```
 cd 3DPolyS-LE

+# optional for Slurm environment
+module load Anaconda3
+# or manual installation of Miniconda

 # optional or as troubleshooting for problems with python environments
 make env
 conda activate py3dpolys_le
+# or
+source activate py3dpolys_le
+# optional or as troubleshooting for problems with curently system installed cmake
+conda install cmake
+# or as troubleshooting in case of problems with the conda version  of cmake
+module load CMake

+# optional for Slurm environment
+# If you use this during installation you need to load them always you want to use the package after new login!
+module load HDF5
+module load OpenMPI

 make all
 ```